 It’s said that up to a third of Americans suffer from some form of back pain.
 Getting involved in a car accident can be one of the causes of idiopathic back pain whose roots can be identified as some kind of injury to an area of the spinal column as well as surrounding structures.

-Back pain after a car accident in Indiana is not only debilitating, but it will also require a lot of treatment in the form of surgery, medication and physical therapy.
+Back pain after a car accident is not only debilitating, but it will also require a lot of treatment in the form of surgery, medication and physical therapy.
 Given the prognosis for these kinds of injuries, you may be looking at treatment which will need to be continued for 3 years or more.
 This costs a lot of money, and isn’t something you should have to foot if the accident wasn’t your fault.

 Back pain which doesn’t go away is your body’s way of telling you that something is wrong somewhere.
 If you ignore it, you may have to face serious consequences down the line such as permanent nerve damage, scoliosis, and even paralysis.
 This is one of the reasons why you should get your back pain checked out immediately after an accident.